tilmantroester/bayesian_statistical_methods/README.md

 ## About this course

-The course focusses mostly on showing how to use statistical tools, rather than giving a detailed introduction to probability and statistics.
+The course aims to focus mostly on showing how to use statistical tools, rather than giving a detailed introduction to theory behind probability and statistics.
 There are many great books and courses on this topic, which I encourage you to look at before the lectures.
 The resources listed here all are available online, either directly or through the ETH library.

 - Weighing the odds, a course in probability and statistics, Williams, 2001 [ETH library](https://eth.swisscovery.slsp.ch/permalink/41SLSP_ETH/lshl64/alma99117170967205503).
 A good introduction to probability theory and statistics with a high level of mathematical rigour.
 - Bayesian Data Analysis, Gelman, 2013 [ETH library](https://eth.swisscovery.slsp.ch/permalink/41SLSP_ETH/lshl64/alma99117222397805503).
 The title says it all.